 Against Optimism: A Pessimist's Guide to Practicing Futures

 Most futures work begins with the assumption that tomorrow is available to us.
 That with enough strategy, creativity, or capital, we can build something better than what came before.
-What if your intellectual lineage doesn't include optimism?
-What if you were trained to see power as persistent, systems as durable, and change as the exception rather than the rule?
+What if your intellectual lineage doesn’t include optimism?
+What if you were trained to see power as persistent, systems as durable, and change as the exception?

 I learned this early, before I was a futurist, before I was a designer.
 Back when I was an undergrad studying African American Studies at UC Berkeley.
-The frameworks I encountered there didn't revolve around disruption or innovation.
-They traced how power endures.
-How history repeats, not in circles, but in loops designed to keep some of us locked out of time altogether.
+The frameworks I encountered there traced how power endures.
+How history repeats in loops designed to keep some of us locked out of time altogether.

 That was my first real exposure to Afro-pessimist thought.
 It offered clarity.
-It gave language to what I had always felt: that for many of us, the future wasn't simply unwritten, it was structurally foreclosed.
-You might recognize it by other names: critical theory, decolonial studies, feminist critique, queer theory.
-Any framework that starts with the assumption that the system is working exactly as designed—just not for everyone.
+It gave language to what I had always felt: that for many of us, the future was structurally foreclosed.

 The Optimism Industrial Complex

-This machine has a supply chain.
-It runs on forgetting.
-It requires participants to check their trauma at the door, to treat history as background noise, to believe that the right combination of sticky notes and good intentions can engineer away structural harm.
+This machine runs on forgetting.
+It requires participants to check their trauma at the door, to treat history as background noise, to believe that sticky notes and good intentions can engineer away structural harm.

-The optimism industrial complex didn't emerge by accident.
-It serves a function.
-It lets organizations feel innovative without being accountable.
+The optimism industrial complex lets organizations feel innovative without being accountable.
 It lets teams feel visionary without facing the communities their previous visions displaced.
-It turns transformation into a product you can buy rather than a practice that demands everything.
+It turns transformation into a product you can buy.

-If you've ever sat in a design thinking session and felt something was missing, if you've wondered why every solution looks the same, why every process skips the hardest questions, why every outcome benefits the same people, you're feeling the edges of this machine.
+If you’ve ever sat in a design thinking session and felt something was missing — if you’ve wondered why every solution looks the same, why every process skips the hardest questions — you’re feeling the edges of this machine.

 What Wake Work Looks Like

-Christina Sharpe calls it "wake work"—the ongoing labor of staying with the truths that haunt us, of tracking the afterlives of what we'd rather forget.
-This becomes my method.
+Christina Sharpe calls it “wake work” — the ongoing labor of staying with the truths that haunt us, of tracking the afterlives of what we’d rather forget.
+This became my method.

 When I run scenario planning, I insist we start with worst-case continuities.
-What if the system doesn't change?
+What if the system doesn’t change?
 What if your intervention fails?
-What if the conditions that created this problem persist for another century?
-What if this "problem" is a design feature working as intended?
+What if this “problem” is a design feature working as intended?

 Many facilitators rush past these questions.
 I ask people to sit with them.
 You can’t build anything real from a foundation of wishful thinking.